Common risk factors for laminitis in horses

-- Horses of any type can develop laminitis – so it’s always a good idea to monitor every horse closely for any sign of laminitis.
-As with most medical issues, and especially with laminitis, do not wait to call the veterinarian.
+Horses of any type can develop laminitis – so it’s always a good idea to monitor every horse closely for any sign of laminitis.
+As with most medical issues, especially laminitis, do not wait to call the veterinarian.
 Early intervention is critical!
-There are also some horses in the world that are more likely to develop laminitis – and the more you work with your veterinarian, the more likely you are to manage the risks.
+Work with your vet to determine your horse’s risk factors for laminitis – many are manageable.

 Rich pasture can increase the risk of laminitis for many horses!
 But remember the even dormant grass in the winter can have sugar spikes when the temps stress out the grass.
 This is the Greenguard Equine Grazing Muzzle and Halter.